yogen-p/flask_app/README.md

-# ECS781P Cloud Computing - Mini Project
+# REST API based Application
 This is a flask application which can be deployed using any cloud hosting service such as AWS, Google Cloud, etc. It focuses on REST APIs and their functionalities along with other capabilities.

 ### UK Police Public API